jespervandijk/architecture-battles/.github/instructions/modular-monolith.instructions.md

     - Create Department (IMPLEMENTED)
     - Update Department (IMPLEMENTED)
     - Archive Department (IMPLEMENTED)
-    - UpsertProfessor
+    - Create Professor
-    - PromoteProfessor
+    - Update Professor
-    - Assign Professor to Department (as normale Professor or as Head of Department)
+    - Assign Professor to Department (as normal Professor or as Head of Department)
   - Professor use cases (As head of department for their own department):
     - UpsertCourse
     - ArchiveCourse